rehierl/abstract-properties/13-x-document-trees/13-5-document-order/3-0-when-to-associate.md

 Recall that the scope of a property/node is strictly forwards-oriented.
 It begins with the defining node and contains every node that is subsequent to it.
-(In that regards, the end-tag of a scope can be understood to state that there will not be any further subsequent node).
+(In that regards, the end-tag of a scope can be understood to state that there will be no further subsequent node).

 <!-- ======================================================================= -->
 ## summary - only while visting/entering

-Node `n` is to be associated with the scope of another node `x`, during the **visit-event** of `n` (i.e. during the **enter-event** of `s(n)`), if - and only if - `(n in s(x))` is true.
+Node `n` must be associated with the scope of another node `x`, during the **visit-event** of `n` (i.e. during the **enter-event** of `s(n)`), if - and only if - `(n in s(x))` is true.